-Career Services assists students in all phases of career planning and preparation including resume writing and critique, interview preparation, developing networking skills, career assessments and career coaching through one-on-one appointments as well as workshops and information sessions.
-Our services provide students with the knowledge and resources to make informed career choices and the personal skills to reach their objectives.
+Career Services assists students in all phases of career planning and preparation including resume writing and critique, interview preparation, developing networking skills, career assessments, and career coaching through one-on-one appointments as well as workshops and information sessions.
+Our services provide students with the knowledge and resources to make informed career choices and personal skills to reach their objectives.

 Cooperative Education and Internships

-Internships are one semester degree related employment opportunities where students work one-on-one with professionals to gain practical experience in their field.
-Several academic programs on campus offer credit for internships; students should check with their academic advisor to learn about any credit bearing internship opportunities within their program of study.
+Internships are one semester, degree-related employment opportunities where students work one-on-one with professionals to gain practical experience in their field.
+Several academic programs on campus offer credit for internships; students should check with their academic advisor to learn about any credit-bearing internship opportunities within their program of study.